milchinskiy/ward/docs/api_user_guide.md

 #### `Task:wait() -> ...`

-Waits for the task to finish and returns the function’s return values.
+Waits for the task to finish and returns the function's return values.

 ```lua
 local n, s = t:wait()